Introduction

 idid(=mod/name)Includes tests who's full identifier matches the pattern.

-modmod(/regex/)Includes tests who's module matches the pattern.
+modmod(:regex)Includes tests who's module matches the pattern.

 namename(~foo)Includes tests who's name matches the pattern.

-=exact=mod/nameMatches by comparing the identifier exactly to the given term.
+==mod/nameMatches by comparing the identifier exactly to the given term.

-~contains~plotMatches by checking if the given term is contained in the identifier.
+~~plotMatches by checking if the given term is contained in the identifier.